GBHyland/CIC-Developer/Guides/Day2-Session1-Create-Custom-UI.md

 ```
 npm start workspace-hxp
 ```
    - Verify your page in the UI: A button should now appear at the bottom of the left navigation panel indicating your page name.
 Selecting the button will load the page into the main content window with a message that page is working.

-4. If your page is working, navigate back to terminal and stop the instance using CTRL+C.
+### Add the HTML and CSS files for your Plugin and Page.
-5. The plugin generator created new files for this plugin, which can be found at the following directory.
+1. The plugin generator created new files for this plugin, which can be found at the following directory.
 Open finder/explorer and navigate to this directory: ```libs/plugins/yourpluginname/src/lib/pages/nine-si```.
    - You should see a few files here: ```nine-si-menu-item.components.ts```, ```nine-si-compnents.ts```, and ```nine-si-module.ts```.
-6. In order to create a custom page you'll need to create a few new files in this directory and paste some html code into those files.
+2. In order to create a custom page you'll need to create a few new files in this directory and paste some html code into those files.
 I found it easiest to use Visual Studio to create a these new files and save them in the directory mentioned above.
 To start creating the files, follow these steps in VS Code:
    - Create a new file titled ```nine-si-menu-item.component.scss``` and save it in the directory you have opened from step 5: ```libs/plugins/yourpluginname/src/lib/pages/nine-si```.
 Leave the contents of this file empty and close it.
    - Create a new file titled ```nine-si-menu-item.component.html``` and save it in the directory you have opened from step 5: ```libs/plugins/yourpluginname/src/lib/pages/nine-si```.
    - Open the file in that same directory that is titled: ```nine-si-menu-item.component.ts``` in Visual Studio.
 In this file, you'll notice a string of HTML code that is surrounded by a single quote (literal string) which is the value of the "template" object.
 Copy the code between the single quotes, **do not copy the quotes**, and paste the code into the newly created .html file from the step above.
 (See this screenshot as an example of what to copy).